zuki08/Node_Player/README.md

 ### Note: In order for this to function as coded, you should have some audio files on hand and create a `songs.js` file that stores the information like so in the src/ directory:

 ```
 // The url property is the path to the file.
-I recommned storing the files in public/files directory that is created
+I recommend storing the files in public/files directory that is created

 let song = [
     {title: String, artist: String, url: String, id: Number},